Keyboard harmony and technique: advanced

 This course is suitable for pianists at a confident grade 6 standard who are keen to learn the theory behind their practice and who wish to explore harmony in both a practical and theoretical workshop.

 If you are joining the course for this module please make sure you are at an appropriate starting level of ability (min. grade 6 piano).
-If you are unsure of your level, please contact the music deparment for further advice: firstname.lastname@example.org.
+You may attend a music advice session if you are not sure of your level.

 How will I be taught, and will there be any work outside the class?